WHITEPAPER

 Figma MCP connects the two worlds

-Figma MCP is the bridge between design and code.
-We codify design system rules directly into the technical stack, moving teams from static references to functional, version-controlled, dev-ready components.
+Figma MCP and Connect are the bridge between design and code.
+We document design system rules AI can follow to move teams from static references to functional, version-controlled, dev-ready components.

-This automates the design process at scale — every generated artifact stays on-brand and useful.
-Production-ready designs ship through the command line and GitHub repositories, meeting engineers exactly where they work.
+Every generated artifact stays on-brand and useful.
+Production-ready designs ship through the GitHub repositories, meeting engineers exactly where they work.

 As prototypes and production code are developed, the design system may need to be updated accordingly.
 The Design team reviews and approves proposed new components and interactions to formally include in the design system (or proposes that the team use existing components instead).

-It’s important to be vigilant and not introduce too many design system components, which can be difficult to manage.
+It’s important to be vigilant and not introduce too many design system components.
 The more components that Claude has to consider, the greater the likelihood that Claude will make mistakes, hallucinate, or use more context than necessary for an operation.

 Grounding AI on the persona's needs

-To keep AI focused on human needs, we use the Jobs-to-be-Done (JTBD) as a primary skill in the configuration.
-The JTBD framework is a product development and marketing philosophy that focuses on the core functional, emotional, and social “job” a customer hires a product to do.
+To keep AI focused on human needs, we use the Jobs-to-be-Done (JTBD) framework as a primary skill in the configuration.
+JTBD is a product development and marketing philosophy that focuses on the core functional, emotional, and social “job” a customer hires a product to do.

 Meet developers where they live

-We remove the friction of traditional handoff by delivering designs directly through GitHub repositories and the CLI.
+We remove the friction of traditional handoff by delivering designs directly through GitHub repositories.
 Engineers can receive near production-ready artifacts — including accessibility ARIA labels and tab order — so they can build accessible, functional features and interactions without guesswork.

 The design system is no longer just documentation for developers.
 Through design tokens, component APIs, and tools like Figma's Code Connect, it becomes instructions for a machine — enabling AI to generate on-brand, accessible code directly from the system that defines your product's visual language.
 What used to live in a Confluence page now lives in the model's context.